Posts Tagged ‘Jim Clark’

 (AAR archive)

 The boys fire up Dan’s Ford V8 in 1967.
-His beautiful, dual purpose F1/Indycar design, in Indy spec designated Eagle 67 Ford was designed by Len Terry, the same bloke who drew Chapman’s epochal Lotus 25 F1 car and 29/34/38 Indycars.
+His beautiful, dual purpose F1/Indycar design, in Indy spec designated Eagle 67 Ford, was designed by Len Terry, the same bloke who drew Chapman’s epochal Lotus 25 F1 car and 29/34/38 Indycars.

-He started from Q2, led 2 of the 200 laps but was out after 160 laps with piston failure.
+He started from Q2, led two of the 200 laps but was out after 160 laps with piston failure.
 Better would come, Bobby Unser won in an Eagle 68 Offy in 1968, and Dan was second in an Eagle 68 Gurney-Weslake-Ford.

 Finito…